ClanGenOfficial/clangen-docs/README.md

    uv venv
    uv pip install .
    ```
-3. Build documentation:
+3. Build and serve documentation:
    ```
-   uv run mkdocs build
+   uv run mkdocs serve
    ```
-4. The documentation will be in the `site` directory.
-   * Alternatively, you can run `uv run python3 -m http.server -d site 8000` in order to access the documentation at http://localhost:8000.
+   Running this command will build the documentation and start a local server on your computer.
+While the server is running, you can access the documentation at http://localhost:8000.
+The site will update whenever the files in `/docs` are changed.

 ### Using Docker